wilmsn/myGAPPS/README.md

 myGAPPS: create your own GAPPS for KitKat: small or big as you like it
 By default you will create very small GAPPS (only 16MB)!

-The scripts will run on WINDOWS.
+The script "makeit.bat" will run on WINDOWS, "makeit.sh" will run on Linux.
 This repository contains only the basic scripts.
-You have to load some additional software:
+The following software is included for easy usage:

 dos2unix
 --------